-Inside: Step by step tips for family meal planning and prep.
+Inside: Step by step tips for family meal prep and planning basics.
 We share how to make a list of your favourite meals, collect recipes, check what you have on hand, check sales, pick meals, shop, and prep ahead.

 We always function so much better as a family when I take the time to meal plan and meal prep.
 It cuts down on the morning rush, the suppertime “what are we having” and the all-around chaos that sometimes happens in a busy family.

-Meal planning and prepping frees you up to connect and be more present with your family before school or at suppertime.
-Whether you’re a parent, half of a couple, or even single, taking time once a week or even once a month to prep meals in advance can be life-changing.
+By doing some meal planning and prep, it frees you up to connect and be more present with your family before school or at suppertime.
+Whether you’re a parent, half of a couple, or single, taking time once a week or even once a month to prep meals in advance can be life-changing.

 Today we are sharing our top tips and some recipes for quick, frugal and satisfying family meals you can plan ahead and prep.

 Make A List Of Your Favourite Meals (Breakfast, Lunch & Supper)

 Starting to meal prep and plan can seem very overwhelming at first.
 You do not need to try new recipes or try anything overly fancy, start by creating meal plans based on your family favourites.
 The first step to meal planning is to make a list of 10-15 meals your family currently enjoys.
 I would suggest you begin with planning for supper meals as a start.
 This will allow you to focus on one type of meal the first week.
 Then you can think of adding lunch and breakfast options the following week.

 Collect Recipes Together By Similar Ingredients

 As you make your list of meals, create an ingredient list for each recipe.
 This allows you to create a shopping list in detail and quicker once you review what you have on hand.